Puente de España: Puente de Barcas

-While the Puente Grande was being assessed and repaired, a temporary pontoon bridge called Puente de Barcas (Bridge of Boats) was constructed one block below on Calle Rosario.
+While the Puente Grande was being assessed and repaired, a temporary pontoon bridge called Puente de Barcas (Bridge of Boats) was constructed one block below at Calle Rosario.
 In the middle of the bridge, the spans were supported by cascos, or large flat-bottomed boats common in the area.

-During the reconstruction of the old bridge, the two piers near the centre were removed lessening the number of spans to eight.
+During the reconstruction of the old bridge, the two piers near the centre were removed, lessening the number of spans to eight.
 Then, two steel-ribbed central spans were used to span the space left by the removed piers.
-The bridge was opened on 1 January 1875 and was renamed as Puente de España.
+The bridge was opened on 1 January 1875 and renamed Puente de España.

 American colonial period

-The bridge remained unchanged until 1901 during the American colonial era when the bridge was widened to accommodate more pedestrians and vehicles, even with the construction of nearby Santa Cruz Bridge that was started in 1900.
-With the addition of additional lanes of traffic, as a result, the street lamps on the bridge were removed.
-In 1905, tracks were laid on the bridge to accommodate the "tranvías", a tram (streetcar) system that ran throughout Manila.
+The bridge remained unchanged until 1901, during the American colonial era, when it was widened to accommodate more pedestrians and vehicles, even with the construction of the nearby Santa Cruz Bridge, which started in 1900.
+With the addition of additional lanes of traffic, the street lamps on the bridge were removed.
+In 1905, tracks were laid on the bridge to accommodate the "tranvías", a tram (streetcar) system in Manila.

 Destruction

-In September, 1914, non-stop rains flooded the streets of Manila and swelling the Pasig River.
-The flood damaged the central pier of the bridge and was removed.
-A temporary truss bridge was installed after a few months over the remaining spans while a replacement bridge was constructed one block downriver.
+In September 1914, nonstop rains flooded the streets of Manila and swelled the Pasig River.
+The flood damaged the central pier of the bridge, which was removed.
+After a few months, a temporary truss bridge was installed over the remaining spans, while a replacement bridge was constructed one block downstream.

 Jones Bridge

-In 1916, the construction was started on a neoclassical reinforced concrete arch bridge by the American colonial government across Calle Rosario on the site of the old temporary Puente de Barcas.
-The span was renamed as Jones Bridge after former Virginia Rep. William Atkinson Jones, who was the principal author of the Philippine Autonomy Act of 1916, a bill assuring the future independence of the Philippines.
+In 1916, construction was started on a neoclassical reinforced concrete arch bridge by the American colonial government across Calle Rosario on the site of the old temporary Puente de Barcas.
+The span was renamed Jones Bridge after former Virginia Rep. William Atkinson Jones, the principal author of the Philippine Autonomy Act of 1916, a bill assuring the future independence of the Philippines.
 The bridge was completed and opened for traffic in 1921.
-Soon after, the Bridge of Spain was dismantled ending its long history.
-Its replacement, Jones Bridge, was destroyed by bombs during the Battle of Manila in World War II and was replaced by the present bridge (Jones Bridge II).
+Soon after, the Puente de España was dismantled, ending its long history.
+Its replacement, Jones Bridge, was destroyed by bombs during the Battle of Manila in World War II and was subsequently rebuilt in 1946.